nickbrandt/GitLab/doc/administration/troubleshooting/tracing_correlation_id.md

 distributed system.
 Without this ID it can be difficult or impossible to match correlating log entries.

-## Getting the correlation ID
+## Identify the correlation ID for a request

-The correlation ID is logged in structured logs under the key `correlation_id`, and is also logged in all response headers GitLab sends under the header `x-request-id`.
+The correlation ID is logged in structured logs under the key `correlation_id` and in all response headers GitLab sends under the header `x-request-id`.
 You can find your correlation ID by searching in either place.

 ### Getting the correlation ID in your browser